ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ```

 ## Modles & Datasets

-The trained models we used for prediction can be found in the models.tar.gz file,
+The trained models we used for prediction can be found in the models.tar.gz file.
+Due to file size limitition, you can access it from the [link](https://drive.google.com/file/d/1h3egck0zs-d7TsbJpkNQUrtMWGiI33HO/view?usp=sharing)

+- CEBPA_hg38trained.model
+- CEBPA_mm10trained.model
+- Hnf4a_hg38_trained.model
+- Hnf4a_mm10trained.model

 and datasets in /data folder.
 All files are organized by the below structure.